Selblendimage867/Final867_sbi_cev/README.md

 Code references:
 Self-blend-iamge : https://github.com/mapooon/selfblendedimages <br>
 Cross_efficient-vit: https://github.com/Selblendimage867/Combining-EfficientNet-and-Vision-Transformers-for-Video-Deepfake-Detection <br>
-The template is also copied from Cross-efficient-vit.
+The template is also copied from Cross-efficient-vit.<br>
+Another word, if you are not familiar with Deepfakes, the code might turn out be buggy to you.<br>
+Sometimes you should try to tune your environment or simply ask google<br>
+Most of the neural network implementation will behave odd on other machines, it is not uncommon, I referenced from published papers and the code still have bugs.<br>
+Stay calm and raise any questions you encounter.<br>
 # Setup
 Clone the repository and move into it:
 ```